OlivierSohn/hamazed/BACKLOG.md

 : this allows to become aware of when a number is shot.

 - chat : make it easier to use
-- in AppState we could have arrays of random numbers, and a particle system would pass the index of the animated point.
+- in (AppState evt) we could have arrays of random numbers, and a particle system would pass the index of the animated point.

 Hence, either the color could rely on the random part or on the frame or both.